-PSC/IR 106: Introduction to International Relations William Spaniel williamspaniel@gmail.com University of Rochester Fall 2014 Mondays and Wednesdays, 9:00-9:50 Gavett 202 Office Hours: Wednesdays, 2:15-4:15 International relations is the study of how states interact with each other.
+PSC/IR 106: Introduction to International Relations William Spaniel williamspaniel@gmail.com University of Rochester Spring 2015 Mondays and Wednesdays, 9:00-9:50 Bausch and Lomb 106 Office Hours: Wednesdays, Harkness 320B, 2:15-4:15 International relations is the study of how states interact with each other.
 This course builds a working knowledge of our field, introducing the background, theoretical, and empirical tools necessary to understand international relations today.
 Students will learn about important findings in a variety of subfields, including war, international political economy, institutions, and nuclear proliferation.
 To do so, the course emphasizes readings from original research material rather than from a textbook.
 Further, students will solve problem sets and work with common international relations datasets to obtain a working understanding of the discipline's methodological foundations.
 Course Materials Blackboard is difficult to work with.
-Thus, I will post all course materials on my website: wjspaniel.wordpress.com/pscir-106.
+Thus, I will post all course materials on my website: http://williamspaniel.com/classes/pscir-106-2015/.
 Most importantly, this includes links to required readings, PDFs of lecture slides, and recorded videos of lectures.
+There are no required books for this course.
+However, students may find it useful to purchase World Politics: Interests, Interactions, and Institutions as a reference textbook.
+Amazon has rental copies for under \$30.
 Recitation This class has weekly recitations in place of the scheduled Friday lecture.
 We will meet in class on the first Friday (9/5) to assign you to a teaching assistant.
 Recitations are mandatory and constitute a large portion of your grade.
 There will be no leniency for students attending lecture but not recitation.
 Evaluation Grades have four components: two problem sets, two data analyses, recitation, and two exams.
 The problem sets are worth 10% each and will test your ability to think strategically about basic problems in international relations.
 The two data analyses are worth 5% each and will ask you to become more familiar with IR's common datasets.
 Recitation is worth 20% and will be based on attendance and participation, as your teaching assistant will further detail.
 The exams are non-cumulative and each worth 25%.
-After weighting each individual grade, final grades will be no worse than the following: 93% < x: A $90 \le x \le 93\%: A-$ 87% < x < 90%: B+ $83\% < x \le 87\%: B$ $80\% \le x \le 83\%: B-$ 77% < x < 80%: C+ $73\% < x \le 77\%: C$ $70\% < x \le 73\%: C$ x < 70%: Non-passing grades Disclaimer This syllabus is subject to change.
+After weighting each individual grade, final grades will be no worse than the following: 94% < x: A $90 \le x \le 94\%: A-$ 87% < x < 90%: B+ $83\% < x \le 87\%: B$ $80\% \le x \le 83\%: B-$ 77% < x < 80%: C+ $73\% < x \le 77\%: C$ $70\% < x \le 73\%: C$ x < 70%: Non-passing grades Late Work Absent any university regulations that provide exceptions, no late work will be accepted under any circumstance.
+This is because I will go over the correct answers in class.
+Teaching Assistant Recitation and Office Hours Bradley C. Smith Recitation: Friday 9:00-9:50, TBD Office Hours: TBD, Harkness 315A Disclaimer This syllabus is subject to change.
 Any changes will be announced in class.
 You alone are responsible for attending lecture and checking the website to stay up-to-date.
 Readings and Schedule The readings and schedule are subject to change, pending international crises and how fast we move through the material.
 Please see the website for links to the readings and an upto-date schedule.
-Topic 1: Introduction and IR Basics (9/3, 9/8) No readings.
-Note that we will meet on 9/5 to assign recitations.
-Topic 2: Basic Models of Conflict and Cooperation (9/10, 9/15) "The Cult of the Offensive and the Origins of the First World War" The Evolution of Cooperation.
+Topic 1: Introduction and IR Basics (1/14, 1/21) No readings.

+Topic 2: Basic Models of Conflict and Cooperation (1/26, 1/28) "The Cult of the Offensive and the Origins of the First World War" The Evolution of Cooperation.
 Chapter 1 and Chapter 4.
-Topic 3: The Bargaining Model of War (9/17, 9/22, 9/24) "Rationalist Explanations for War" The Rationality of War.
+Topic 3: The Bargaining Model of War (2/2, 2/4, 2/9) "Rationalist Explanations for War" The Rationality of War.
 Chapter 2.